-"It's okay, sugar, " be said; laughing.
+"It's all right, sugar," he said, laughing.
 "Aunt Martha's used to keeping secrets.
 Ain't you, Aunt Martha?"

-"Son, I cam't count them," Myrtle, flicking her thick red finger nails in a PCK!
+"Son!
+I can't count them," said Myrtle, flicking her thick red finger nails in a PCK!
 PCK!
 PCK! sound, as if tallying them up.